-Craig Bowman, Product Specialist at Coates Hire explains, “We requested that the project consultants overlay the BG800 onto a CAD file to prove the system capability, and soon after we won the contract.”
+Craig Bowman, Product Specialist at Coates Hire explains, “We requested that the project consultants overlay the BG800 onto a CAD file to prove the system capability over the competitor product, and soon after we won the contract.”

 There were some challenges during the installation but Craig Bowman explains how these were overcome, “The wrap around the corners of the intersection were a challenge, but with the right planning and drawings on hand this process ran smoothly.

 There was a challenge too at the Burns Beach Road roundabout as it is at the low point of the road.
 However due to the way that BG800 connects together with the quick-link section and the use of 6 metre sections with slotted angle plates, this was easily overcome.”

 Craig Bowman was clearly impressed with Highway Care’s products and service, commenting, “From experience the BG800 temporary barrier system is the most versatile barrier system on the market, and I think that shows with over 40 kilometres currently installed on Western Australia roads across some 14 projects.”